Air Ways: Ratings

 Air Ways had a strong debut, attracting an audience of 1.216 million for its first episode.
 Subsequent episodes have been watched by over 1.3 million viewers a week.
-On 25 August 2009 it was the second most popular show of the day.
+On 25 August 2009, it was the second most popular show of the day.

 Air Ways was ranked 7th in the top 15 shows for the week ending 25 July 2009 and 13th for the week ending 1 August 2009.

 Season 2 of Air Ways also had a strong debut in a new Sunday evening time slot, ending up being the fourth most popular show of the night.
 The show continued to improve, moving to the number one position for several weeks running.
 Note that the final episode was in fact a repeat of a season one episode, perhaps explaining the sudden ratings slip.

 Reviews

-TV Tonight, an Australian television blog, rated Airways three stars out of five, saying that this format "makes for tasty voyeurism" and that "it will be very entertaining to those who eat up this genre".
+TV Tonight, an Australian television blog, rated Air Ways three stars out of five, saying that this format "makes for tasty voyeurism" and that "it will be very entertaining to those who eat up this genre."